 How Cannabis Works

-Discover the truth about medical marijuana and learn about the medical uses for cannabis
+Discover the truth about medical cannabis and learn about the medical uses for cannabis

-Cannabis contains a number of cannabinoids, of which the most abundant are THC ( D 9-tetrahydrocannabinol), CBD (cannabidiol) and CBN (cannabinol).
+Cannabis contains a number of cannabinoids, of which the most abundant are THC (tetrahydrocannabinol), (CBD (cannabidiol) and CBN (cannabinol).
 The active ingredient, which gets you high, is THC.

 In the plant, CBD is a precursor and CBN a metabolite of THC. see chemical composition